mt-class/penn/index.md

 <div class="alert alert-info">
-Upcoming deliverables for <a href="project.html">the term project</a>: A draft write-up of your project is due on Tuesday March 17, by 11:59pm.
+Upcoming deliverables for <a href="project.html">the term project</a>: A draft writeup of your project is due on Tuesday March 17, by 11:59pm.
+Submit your draft writeup via [this Google form](https://docs.google.com/forms/d/1sRcWY5H9MgCfTfKJHXf3wE7o9VD0dB5GeYqNTBC3Gfs/viewform).
 </div>